 - This provides the opportunity for direct, individualized learning, and allows the teacher to focus on gaps in learning and the needs for support as demonstrated through the assessments.

 If my son/daughter takes a Foundations course are they guaranteed to pass?

 - No, there are no guarantees.
-Students who take Literacy or Numeracy 8 or 9 will be assessed accordingly and will only receive a pass (meeting expectations) or a fail (not meeting expectations).
+Students who take Literacy or Numeracy 8 or 9 will be assessed accordingly and will only earn a pass (meeting expectations) or a fail (not meeting expectations).
 No percent is issued.
 The focus in the Foundations courses is on skill acquisition and refinement – not on letter grades or percentages.

 How do I register my child for the Elementary Summer Learning program?

 - Parents cannot register their child for the Elementary Summer Learning program.

 - Students in the Elementary Summer Learning program are admitted by referral only.
 Students are recommended by School Based Resource Teams and in consultation with the family.

 How do students know who their teacher will be?